 Wouldn’t you like to be able to certify yourself and your students in food safety through the nationally recognized ServSafe program?
-The TRA Education Foundation is making that possible by training and certifying over 235 high school educators as ServSafe instructors who then train and certify hundreds of high school students across the state.
+The Texas Restaurant Foundation (TRF) is making that possible by training and certifying over 275 high school educators as ServSafe instructors who then train and certify hundreds of high school students across the state.
 In fact, ServSafe Food Manager Certification, which is part of the Texas ProStart curriculum, has become the standard industry certification offered in high school courses.

 Many high school educators are adopting the ServSafe food safety program across the state.
 ServSafe is a way to enhance any program related to foodservice.
-TRAEF offers:
+TRF offers:

 - Training each year at the FCSTAT Professional Development Conference and HEAT conference.